Tax in France

 Living in France Practical information

-Living and Working in France: A Survival Handbook (Living & Working in France)
+Living and Working in France: A Survival Handbook

 Living and Working in France is designed to provide newcomers with the practical information necessary for a relatively trouble-free life.
 Its contents include finding a job, permits & visas, health, accommodation, finance, insurance, education, shopping, post office and telephone services, public transport, motoring, TV and radio, leisure, sports and much, much more.
 It is packed with vital information and insider tips to help minimize culture shock and reduce the newcomer's rookie period to a minimum.